A scalable sequential adaptive cubic regularization algorithm for optimization with general equality constraints: Global convergence

-We next investigate the error between the penalty function and its overall model at the new iterate $x_k+d_k$. \begin{lemma} Let Assumptions $\mathrm{(A1)-(A4)}$ be satisfied.
-Then, for sufficiently large $k$, the step generated by the algorithm satisfies the bounds
+We next investigate the error between the penalty function and its overall model at the new iterate $x_k+d_k$. \begin{lemma} Let Assumptions $\mathrm{(A2)-(A4)}$ hold.
+Then, for sufficiently large $k\in\mathcal{I}$, the step generated by the algorithm satisfies the bounds